 The distance between Tortuguero and San Jose is or 61 miles or 98 kilometers.

-1. Flying from San Jose to Tortuguero
+1. Take a flight from San Jose to Tortuguero

 As in many cases, the fastest way to reach Tortuguero from San Jose is by air.
-Sansa has regional flights to Tortuguero coming from Juan Santamaria International Airport and then landing at the town’s small strip.
+Sansa has regional flights to Tortuguero from Juan Santamaria International Airport and then lands at the town’s small strip.

 The cost to fly from SJO to TTQ is 99 USD.
 It only takes 35 minutes of flying time, so getting to Tortuguero by air is a good option to consider.

-From the airport, you have to get on a ten-minute boat ride to reach town.
+From the airport, you have to get on a ten-minute boat ride to reach the town.
 A water taxi trip will cost you 12 USD.

 From San Jose, you can ride a boat to Tortuguero via La Pavona.
 The journey will take you to mangrove forests and river systems, offering a superb view of vast wildlife species and rich botanical life surrounding the areas.

 Once you arrive at the La Pavona loading dock, you need to buy your ticket at the restaurant in a location called Rancho La Pavona.
 It costs three USD for a one-way ride.

 It takes one hour and fifteen minutes to reach Tortuguero from La Pavona by boat.
 When low tide comes, the whole travel takes about an hour more.